September 4, 2025

 Engagement Systems That Scale Revenue

 Random engagement gets random results.
 Systematic engagement builds predictable income streams.
+The creators making $15K+ monthly don't respond to every message equally.

 The 90/10 Engagement Split